revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 <details><summary><b>Show Answer</b></summary>

->A compile time error is caused beacuse the anonymous inner class implements a new method called printShape(). and the method call is outside the scope of anonymous inner class.
+>A compile time error is caused because the anonymous inner class implements a new method called `printShape()`. and the method call is outside the scope of the anonymous inner class.

 </details>